 ICANN org does provide ICANN technical support staff to the SSAC and RSSAC to assist with writing documents.
 ICANN org's budget includes some funding to support SSAC and RSSAC to conduct meetings (specifically travel expenses, hotel, food); ICANN org pointed the SSR2 Review Team to the 2015 budget as an example.
 The support funding has never been linked to, or conditioned by, any formal performance, output, or content evaluation.
 ICANN believes this enables adequate independence.
 In practice, it is not clear how RSSAC's or SSAC's work priorities are determined or evaluated by ICANN or the community, which creates an accountability gap, in addition to making it impossible to evaluate whether they have resources "consistent with the demands placed upon them."
 The original SSR1 report included the following text associated with this recommendation:

-In discussions with the SSAC, it became apparent that at times they felt pressure to deliver an answer to specific problem within a very limited timeframe.
+“In discussions with the SSAC, it became apparent that at times they felt pressure to deliver an answer to specific problem within a very limited timeframe.
 This led to a shorter time period to evaluate the issue and more targeted recommendations as a result.
 Clearly, there will be times, when looking at immediate risks, that a timeframe is enforced upon research work.
 This is unavoidable.
-It would be prudent, however, to ensure that with proper planning, the SSAC and RSSAC are given as much time as possible to provide high-quality research work and findings.
+It would be prudent, however, to ensure that with proper planning, the SSAC and RSSAC are given as much time as possible to provide high-quality research work and findings.”

-This observation echoes circumstances and concerns over the last couple of years, especially in the context of the KSK roll in October 2018, when SSAC struggled to respond to requests for advice on short time frames with inadequate data/research available to inform the debate.
+This observation echoes circumstances and concerns over the last couple of years, especially in the context of the KSK rollover in October 2018, when SSAC struggled to respond to requests for advice on short time frames with inadequate data/research available to inform the debate.
 The fraction of ICANN’s budget directed to SSAC is likely inadequate, given the many prevailing and emerging SSR issues, and the expectations that SSAC deliver advice that requires research or synthesis of previous research.
-The current structure of SSAC is also not compatible with “high-quality research work”, since it is composed of a set of “volunteers” mostly from industry being subsidized by their employer for their time to participate, and thus not “free from external pressure”.
+The current structure of SSAC is also not compatible with “high-quality research work,” since it is composed of a set of “volunteers” mostly from industry and being subsidized by their employer for their time to participate, and thus not “free from external pressure.”

-The lack of metrics and monitoring of success or failure of the new gTLD program indicates this multi-stakeholder approach is not “free of external pressures.”
-It is impossible to conclude, using metrics from the CCT RT’s report on DNS abuse in new gTLDs, that the new gTLD program has been successful from a CCT perspective.
+The lack of metrics and monitoring of success or failure of the New gTLD Program indicates this multistakeholder approach is not “free of external pressures.”
+It is impossible to conclude, using metrics from the CCT RT’s report on DNS abuse in new gTLDs, that the New gTLD Program has been successful from a CCT perspective.
 Such research falls well within the roles and responsibilities of ICANN’s Security Team (See SSR1 Recommendation 24).
 ICANN did not undertake or fund this sort of exercise itself, likely because external pressures against this sort of SSR research activity prevailed.

-There is nothing in the SSAC operational procedures document about managing external and internal pressures, except Section 2.1.2 Withdrawals and Dissents, which means each member, and the committee itself, self-manages conflicts of interest, and deliberations are all confidential for security reasons.
+There is nothing in the SSAC operational procedures document about managing external and internal pressures, except Section 2.1.2 Withdrawals and Dissents, which means each member, and the committee itself, self-manages conflicts of interest, and all deliberations are confidential for security reasons.
 The same appears true for RSSAC and RZERC, but in these two cases, the committees are architected such that each person represents a stakeholder.

 Important stakeholders are consistently missing from some of these SSR-related advisory committees (e.g., victims of identifier abuse, academic researchers, law enforcement, policymakers).